marinasaburova/DatabaseProject/README.md

 # Database Final
-This project was the final for my CSIT355 Fall 2021 Database Course at Montclair State University.
+This project was the final project for my **CSIT355 Fall 2021 Database Course** at Montclair State University.

 I have recently made some minor changes to improve the organization and remove redundancy, but I am keeping the site essentially the same.